elmerdotdev/ciccc-web-2-midterm/README.md

 You can create more pages but your movie website should have at least these:

-- **Homepage** - Your homepage should display trending movies and TV shows of the day.
+- **Home** - Your homepage should display trending movies and TV shows of the day.
 - **About** - Information about your movie website.

 ## Presentation 📽️